Pickled Radishes

 Instructions

-• To prepare the radishes: Slice off the green tops and bottoms of the radishes, scrub clean, then use a sharp chef’s knife or mandolin to slice the radishes into very thin rounds.
+• To prepare the radishes, slice off the green tops and bottoms, scrub them clean, then use a sharp chef’s knife or mandolin to slice them into very thin rounds.

 • Pack the rounds into a pint-sized canning jar.
-Top the rounds with the mustard seeds, red pepper flakes, peppercorns, and garlic clove.
+Top with the mustard seeds, red pepper flakes, peppercorns, and garlic.

-• To prepare the brine: In a small saucepan, combine the apple cider vinegar, water, sugar, and salt.
+• In a small saucepan, combine the apple cider vinegar, water, sugar, and salt.
 Bring mixture to a boil and whisk until sugar is dissolved, about 30-60 seconds.

-• Pour hot mixture over the sliced radishes, making sure they're submerged in the liquid.
-Fasten with the lid.
+• Pour the hot mixture over the sliced radishes, making sure they're submerged in the liquid.
+Fasten the lid.

 • Set aside to cool to room temperature (about 1 hour), then transfer to the refrigerator.
 Enjoy the next day for best flavor.